-- Intends to return to Arizona when the reason for the absence is completed; and - Has not become a resident of another state.
+- · Intends to return to Arizona when the reason for the absence is completed; and - Has not become a resident of another state.

-NOTE Unless the customer was placed in an out of state institution by AHCCCS, the customer can only get emergency services when absent from Arizona.
+NOTE Unless the customer was placed in an out of state institution by AHCCCS, the customer can only get Federal emergency services (FES) through the Federal Emergency Services Program (FESP) when absent from Arizona.